makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

 By default, the /etc/icinga/objects is present in "cfg_dir".

 No checks are done.
-You can add invalid values for any directives.
+You can generate invalid values for any directives.
 You can set non-existent directives too.

-With the old macro, it was possible to recall the macro to add an object already added and all the parameters were merged.
-Now it is not possible.
-You can add an object only one time but you can complete it with the second macro.

-In comparaison to the previous version:
-It is not possible to define several objects in one call.
-It is not possible to know if an attribute can accept several values or not.

 configuration_add_auto_host
 +++++++++++++++++++++++++++